oi19/Tracker/README.md

     And the ability to keep tracking user's location off and on the trackScreen to provide more features to the app , More Over, The ability to add new features such as deleting tracks and editing track names , searching for other users and see their records
   - Adding the abitlity toggle between screens using navigation stucture (SwitchNavigator,StackNavigator, BottomTabNavigator
-  - using context for state management for dynamic usage with the flexibility to change it to redux
+  - Using context for state management for dynamic usage with the flexibility to change it to redux

   # Project Structure